phoenix-rtos/phoenix-rtos-doc/building/script.md

 - `image` - system image to be loaded to the target,

 For example, in ia32-generic-qemu target `all` means `core fs image project ports`.</br>
-For the other targets `all` can be different components configurations. </br>
+For the other targets, `all` can be different components configurations. </br>
-You can also choose what components do you want to build, for example the following command will build a system image without test and ports components.
+You can also choose what components you want to build, for example, the following command will build a system image without test and ports components.
 The `ports` component compiling process can take a while.
 If you need to build the system image quickly, you can use the command above.